Tim55667757/AVStockParser/README.md

 ### Using import

-Let's look only one simple example of requesting history of IBM stock as pandas dataframe:
+Let us look only one simple example of requesting history of IBM stock as pandas dataframe:
 ```
 from avstockparser.AVStockParser import AVParseToPD as Parser